rohitkhera/_q0/README.md

    ee 5b 44 70 e6 ab 52

-The sampler reads and concatenates bytes from each row in the above matrix based on the following seed vector { 5, 0, 2, 6, 4 }.
+The sampler reads and concatenates bytes from each row in the above matrix based on the following seed vector { 5, 0, 2, 6, 4 } (You may confirm that the correct sample for this above consists of the 15 element vector { 0xb8, 0x48, 0xa4, 0x3b, 0x1f, 0x8a, 0xfd, 0xba, 0x4f, 0x5b, 0xb8, 0x08, 0xe6, 0xab, 0x52 }).
 The memory complexity for the sampler is O(p) and the data is read from the following input files of unequal length:

 KeyData_0.dat - containing 4 bytes